 Now you need to put in a 4-6 digit pin.
 That’s it – just four to six digits.

-Mark, who is an IT Consultant, did a presentation for my Women’s Money Group in which he shared that 16 digits is considered the minimum length you want to aim for.
-A twenty-digit password is even better; it’s considered secure, especially when combined with two-factor authentication.
+Mark, who is an IT Consultant, did a presentation for my Women’s Money Group in which he shared that 16 alphanumeric characters with a mix of upper case, lower case, numbers, and special characters is considered the minimum length you want to aim for.
+A twenty-character password is even better; it’s considered secure, especially when combined with two-factor authentication.

-That’s a long way from four to six digits.
+That’s a long way from four to six digits, which is easily attacked.

 Additionally, LastPass doesn’t recognize the PIN field as a password field.
 I have to grab it from LastPass, copy and paste it into the field every time, which eliminates some of the convenience of having a password manager.